Workplace relations specialists at HR Assured regularly receive queries from clients around excessive sick leave entitlements.

 It is unlawful under section 352 of the Fair Work Act 2009 to terminate an employee who is on a temporary absence due to illness.

-An illness or injury is not a temporary absence if it extends for more than 3 consecutive months or a total of less than 3 months over a 12 month period.
+An illness or injury is not a temporary absence if it extends for more than 3 consecutive months or a total of not less than 3 months over a 12 month period.
 This means an employee who has been absent from the workplace due to illness or injury for more than 3 months will lose their protection against this kind of dismissal.